laitoxx/Laitoxx-Multi-Tool/README.md

 ⚠ **Disclaimer**: This tool is created for educational purposes only.
 The developers are not responsible for any misuse of this software.

-### ✨ What's New
+### ✨ What's New (v2.2.2)

-*   **Complete GUI Overhaul**: The old console-based menu has been replaced with an intuitive and modern graphical interface.
+*   **Google OSINT → Google Dork Engine**: The old Google OSINT module has been fully replaced with an advanced Google Dork engine, providing deeper, more accurate and more flexible search capabilities.
-*   **Plugin System**: Laitoxx is now extensible!
-You can add new functionality by creating or installing plugins without altering the core code.
+*   **New Data Search Module with Integrated Database**: A redesigned data lookup system that combines enhanced **email lookup** and **phone number lookup** into one unified tool powered by a new internal database.
-*   **Theming Engine**: Customize the application's appearance with easy-to-edit `.json` theme files.
+*   **Zenmap Integration**: Native support for launching and managing Zenmap (the graphical interface for Nmap) directly inside Laitoxx, without the need to use external applications.
-*   **Multi-Language Support**: The new architecture includes support for internationalization (i18n) to make the tool accessible to a global audience.
+*   **Reworked Port Scanner (Nmap-based)**: The port scanner has been completely rebuilt to operate on top of Nmap, offering higher accuracy, improved performance, and expanded scanning profiles.
-*   **Modular Architecture**: The entire codebase has been refactored into a clean, modular structure, making it easier to maintain and scale.
+*   **Bug Fixes & Stability Improvements**: Numerous internal optimizations and fixes to ensure smoother, faster, and more reliable operation of the application.

 ### 🔹 Features